Exodus of Iranian Jews: Main exodus late 1970s to 1990s

 Many Iranian Jews chose to immigrate to the United States and have built large communities in Los Angeles, Miami, Texas, and New York.
 According to the 2010 Foreign Born Population Survey, an estimated 100,000 Iranian Jews are currently living in Los Angeles.
 These new Iranian Jewish communities in the United States have thrived and have become great centers of Jewish learning and study for all Jews.
-The Iranian Jewish communities in the United States have kept many of their traditions alive through the teaching of Sephardic Jewish customs in schools and synagogues across the United States.
+These communities have kept many of their traditions alive through the teaching of Sephardic Jewish customs in schools and synagogues across the country.
 Iranian Jews living in the United States have also helped to bring other Jews from Iran and other parts of the world into the United States so they can escape religious persecution and harassment as well.

-The migration of Persian Jews after the Iranian Revolution has generally been attributed to fear of religious persecution, economic hardships and insecurity after the deposition of the Shah regime and consequent domestic violence and the Iran–Iraq War.
+The migration of Persian Jews after the Iranian Revolution has generally been attributed to fear of religious persecution, economic hardships and insecurity after the deposition of the Shah regime and consequent domestic political violence and the Iran–Iraq War.

 Aftermath

-Jews have their minority rights protected in Iran, though there is official discrimination.
-In order to prevent circumvention of emigration restrictions, the Iranian government prevents Jewish families from traveling abroad contemporaneously.
+Jews in Iran face extreme discrimination legally and socially due to the Islamic Regime of Iran's implementation of Sharia law that considers all non-Muslims as 2nd class citizens, including Iranian Jews.
+Iranian Jews endure constant security surveillance by the Islamic Regime that does not allow any Jewish family to leave with more than a few members at a time, holding left behind family members as unspoken hostages to guarantee other members return.
+The Iranian Regime has a tokenism representation seat in the Iranian parliament that a Jewish Iranian may hold, however the seat is essentially meaningless since the representative is not allowed to voice any actual opinions that are not approved by the regime's police forces and faces imprisonment or worse if suspected of holding any beliefs that rival the regime's ambitions & regional goals and objectives.

 The United States State Department estimated the number of Jews in Iran at 20,000–25,000 as of 2009.
 The 2012 census put the figure of remaining Jewish community in Iran at about 9,000.
 The Jewish population of Iran was 8,756 according to 2013 Iranian census.
 According to Iranian census, the remaining Jewish population of Iran was 9,826 in 2016; while in 2021, the World Population Review website numbered the Jews in Iran at 8,500.

 The Persian Jewish community has further attempted to help by sponsoring or raising funds to help other Jews emigrate to the United States.
 Jewish leaders in the early twentieth century were focused on bringing working and healthy Jews out of Europe and into the United States.
 Then their philosophy changed, in response to the dire political circumstances in Europe, as they started to help Jews of all ages and health conditions to come to America and assist them to settle down and assimilate into American life whilst keeping their core principles and faith.